 Am I eligible to exchange?

-If you hold a secure, assured or fixed-term tenancy and have completed any probationary period, then you'll be eligible to exchange your property with one of the following:
+If you're the holder of a secure, assured or fixed-term tenancy and have passed your probationary period, you'll be eligible to request permission to carry out a mutual exchange with:

-Permission must be given by both landlords before an exchange date can be agreed.
-Even after you have permission to exchange, if your rent account is in arrears the exchange on the agreed can not take place.
+You must get permission from both landlords before an exchange date can be agreed.
+Even after you have permission to exchange, if your rent account is in arrears the exchange on the agreed can't take place.

-- The property has been designed or substantially adapted for a specific purpose (eg for a person with a physical disability, or as sheltered accommodation for older people)
+- the property has been designed or substantially adapted for a specific purpose – for a person with a physical disability or as sheltered accommodation for older people

 What to know before swapping

-Make sure you're satisfied with the condition and decoration of the home - properties are taken as seen.
-Some things to look out for include
+Make sure you look carefully at the properties condition and decoration and that you're satisfied – properties are taken as seen.

-- Check to see if there is any damage or outstanding repairs that will become your responsibility
+- damage or outstanding repairs that will become your responsibility

-- Agree on any items that will be taken or left behind
+- any items that will be taken or left behind

-- Find out if the landlord is planning any work to the property and/or area in the near future
+- if the landlord is planning any work to the property in the near future

-It's illegal to offer any incentive to make an exchange happen.
-If you have concerns regarding any potential illegal or fraudulent activity you should contact L&Q straight away.
+It's illegal to offer or accept an incentive to make an exchange happen.
+If you have concerns regarding any potential illegal or fraudulent activity, please contact us on 0300 456 9996 straight away.

-Once you have found someone to swap with you will need to complete and return our mutual exchange request form (128 kb PDF).
+If you have found someone to swap with, you'll need to complete and return our mutual exchange request form (128 kb PDF) as soon as possible.

-Please be aware that if you swap homes without permission, or after permission has been refused, you'll be expected to move back into your original home.
+Please note that if you swap homes without permission or after permission has been refused, you'll be expected to move back into your original home.